Module tf.cheatsheet

 from tf.advanced.find import loadModule

-mmm = loadModule("mmm", *args)
+mmm = loadModule("mmm", *args)-

 load specific module supporting the corpus app